syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ## Customize the appearance of all-day appointments in the all-day panel

-You can customize the appointment appearance by using the `AppointmentTemplate` properties of `DaysView` in the `SfScheduler.`
+You can customize the all-day appointment appearance by using the `AllDayAppointmentTemplate` property of `DaysView` in the `SfScheduler.`

 {% tabs %}
 {% highlight xaml %}